jeromerg/NGitVersion/src/NGitVersion/Resource/Readme.md

 - Either search and fix `..\packages\` string within in the project file
 - Or remove/re-install nuget-dependencies `Antlr4.StringTemplate` and `LibGit2Sharp`

 The build generates files into the `src\NGitVersion\Generated\` folder.
-Check that they are populated properly with the model and git information.
+Check that they exist and are properly generated from the templates located in `src\NGitVersion\Templates\`.

 ### Upgrade your projects